abbieolson/Adaptive-Biotech-Portfolio/Project_2/README.md

-## Project 2 - Designed and examined DNA strings (strings) with fuzzy matching and simulations
+## Project 2 - Designed and examined DNA strings (probes) with fuzzy matching and simulations

 #### *Languages and Tools: Part I*
 * Python